matthiasgeihs/fhe_string/README.md

 # fhe_string

-`fhe_string` is a library for computing on encrypted strings using [tfhe-rs](https://github.com/zama-ai/tfhe-rs).
+`fhe_string` is a library for computing on encrypted strings.

+## API primer
-The following example shows how the library is used.
+The following code snippet demonstrates usage of the API.
 ```rust
 use tfhe::shortint::parameters::PARAM_MESSAGE_2_CARRY_2_KS_PBS;
 use fhe_string::{ClientKey, ServerKey, generate_keys, StringEncryption};